 An additional issue-besides poorly constrained emissions factors-is limited knowledge of farm management practices (A in equation 1) and limits the use of empirical relationships and models for calculating fluxes.
-Many developing countries have poorly defined reporting schemes about e.g. organic and inorganic fertilizer use, manure management, crop rotations etc. and record keeping and so there is little accurate information on the extent of land management decisions (Ogle et al., 2013).
-This adds in another source of uncertainty (in addition to emission factors themselves).
-In most cases, there are no uncertainty estimates around activity data.
+Many developing countries have poorly defined record keeping and reporting schemes about e.g. organic and inorganic fertilizer use, manure management, crop rotations etc. and so there is limited information on the extent of land management decisions (Ogle et al., 2013).
+This adds another source of uncertainty (in addition to emission factors themselves).
 Valentini et al. (2014) report that estimates of the extent of various land cover in Africa can be from 2.5% to 110% different depending on the data source, either using inventory sources or satellite imagery (Valentini et al., 2014).
 Other evidence from data collection methods suggests that the uncertainty in activity data is similar to that of emission, 30 to 80% (Figure 3, Seebauer, 2014).
-New best practices have been developed to help developing countries better represent the activities on-going in their agricultural landscapes (Tubiello et al. 2013).
+New practices have been developed to help developing countries better represent the activities in their agricultural landscapes (Tubiello et al. 2013).
 However, incentives to improve and standardize data collection and archiving efforts are limited.

 Simplicity and transparency are the largest benefits of using data (dis)aggregation techniques and empirical models for scaling GHG estimates.
 The models represent relationships that are easy to understand and implement, which makes them accessible to next users without requiring much technical expertise.
 This has led to a wide range of greenhouse gas calculators being created, including: Cool Farm Tool, Carbon Benefits Tool, etc. (Colomb & Bockel, 2013).
 These tools make it possible for non-specialist to perform calculations and generate estimates of greenhouse gas balances with relatively little data or effort.
-The question, that remains to be answered, is whether the estimates produced by such tools provide robust values-either in terms of absolute or terms of relative changes between two systems and at what scales.
+The question, that remains to be answered, is whether the estimates produced by such tools provide robust values-either in terms of absolute or in terms of relative changes between two systems of at different scales (Figure 2).